Up, Up, and Array

 - Give each student 25 counters.

-- Ask your students to make 8 groups with 3 counters in each group.
+- Ask your students to make eight groups with three counters in each group.

 - Direct your students to count by threes.